cgoldberg/githubtakeout/README.md

 save as tarballs (`.tar.gz`) using the `--format=tar` option, or skip archiving using the `--format=none` option.

+If a repo with history exists from a previous run, it will pull new changes.
+Otherwise, it will clone the repo.
+Use the `--keep` if you don't want repos deleted after an archive is created.

 ## Requirements:

 - Python 3.12+